 We have a collaboration agreement and a license agreement with King to develop and commercialize Remoxy and other abuse-resistant opioid painkillers.
-King made an upfront cash payment of \$150.0 million to us at the closing of this strategic alliance in December 2005.
-We have received a \$5.0 million milestone payment to date from King.
-We could also receive from King up to \$145.0 million in additional milestone payments in the course of clinical development of Remoxy and other abuse-resistant opioid painkillers under the strategic alliance.
+King made an upfront cash payment of \$150.0 million to us at the closing of this strategic alliance in 2005.

+In 2008, we received \$20.0 million in cumulative milestone payments from King for achieving clinical and regulatory milestones, including \$15.0 million related to acceptance by the FDA of the NDA for Remoxy, and \$5.0 million of acceptance by the FDA of the IND for PTI-721.
+In 2006, we received \$5.0 million for the acceptance by the FDA of the IND for PTI-202.
+We could also receive from King up to \$125.0 million in additional milestone payments in the course of clinical development of Remoxy and other abuse-resistant opioid painkillers under the strategic alliance.
 In addition, subject to certain limitations, King is obligated to fund development expenses incurred by us pursuant to the collaboration agreement.